mcgill-csus/mcgill-csus-docs/constitution/body.md

 If the need for succession arises, another executive may assume his or her duties by a 2/3 election by the executive council or, should a 2/3 vote not be reached within 5 days, a reelection from the first day at the end of those 5 days until 10 days later.

-# The Constitution

-This Constitution supersedes and repeals all previous Constitutions.
-The Constitution of the society may only be amended by a referendum with a majority of two-thirds (2/3) of the voting members voting in favour.
-This constitutions comes into force immediately upon approval.

 # Bylaws

 ## Nomination Rules